-The 48-hour Master of Science in Prosthetics and Orthotics degree is designed to prepare leaders who will utilize science as the framework for problem-solving.
-The two-year full-time applied science curriculum combines clinically oriented coursework in rehabilitation medicine, allied health science and prosthetics/orthotics with engineering.
+The 48-hour Master of Science in Prosthetics and Orthotics degree is designed to prepare leaders who utilize science as the framework for problem-solving.
+The 2-year full-time applied science curriculum combines clinically oriented coursework in rehabilitation medicine, allied health science and prosthetics/orthotics with engineering.

-This interdisciplinary graduate program is housed in KSU’s Department of Exercise and Sport Management in the Wellstar College of Health and Human Services.
-As the only program of its kind in Georgia and one of just 13 nationwide, the program will leverage KSU’s established strengths in clinical care, health sciences and engineering.
+This interdisciplinary graduate program is in KSU’s Department of Exercise and Sport Management in the Wellstar College of Health and Human Services.
+As the only program of its kind in Georgia and one of just thirteen nationwide, this graduate program will leverage KSU’s established strengths in clinical care, health sciences and engineering.

 Learn in World-Class Facilities